 Embarking on the Jack Daniel’s distillery tour

-The Jack Daniel’s distillery tour was one of the most information-packed tours we’ve been on in a long time.
+The Jack Daniels tour was one of the most information-packed tours we’ve been on in a long time.
 And somehow every bit of it was entertaining.
 From the tales of Jack himself to seeing the distillation process firsthand, we were engrossed in all of it.
 The traditional distillery tour took a little more than an hour, and there was a lot to see.

 The distillery tour began with a bus ride up to one of the 87 warehouses where we got just a glimpse into how much whiskey is really on this property.
 From there, it was all on foot.
 We wound our way downhill to the rickyard, an area that plays a key role in the whiskey-making process.
 Here, they burn enormous towers of Jack Daniel’s-sprayed sugar maple wood until it becomes charcoal.
 This is the charcoal that is ultimately ground down for use in the filtration process—the thing that separates Jack Daniel’s Tennessee whiskey from other whiskeys and bourbons.

-The next stop was cave spring.
+The next stop was the cave spring.
 The naturally-occurring spring that flows through a limestone cave was one of the main reasons Jack Daniel chose to put his distillery here.
 Thanks to the limestone, the water is filtered of all iron, making it a perfect component of the whiskey fermentation process.
 Without the spring, Jack Daniel’s wouldn’t be Jack Daniel’s.

 After a look at Jack’s office and the aforementioned offending safe, we were off to see the heart of the operation in the still house.
 The first step that is handled in the still house is fermentation, which has the strong odor of baking bread.
-We’ve seen fermentation in a number of distilleries in the past, but it’s nothing like what takes place here.
+We’ve seen fermentation in a number of distilleries in the past (in Nashville and beyond), but it’s nothing like what takes place here.
 There are over 100,000 gallons of mash fermenting at any given point, producing what I can only describe as a wall of carbon dioxide.
 As we approached one of the fermentation tanks to see the cool bubbling reaction happening inside, the strength of the gas almost knocked us over.

 From there, we got a glimpse at the filtration process.
 Every ounce of the white Jack Daniel’s whiskey is pumped into the charcoal at the rate of a gallon per minute.
 As the whiskey drops through the 10-foot tank, any remaining impurities are removed.
 When the master tasters decide that it’s ready, the whiskey is bound for the barrels.